JdeRobot/RoboticsAcademy/exercises/static/exercises/global_navigation/web-template/README.md

-# Follow Line Exercise using WebTemplates
+# Global Navigation Exercise using WebTemplate

 ## How to launch the exercise?